What does “follow up” mean?

 - Which tests will be done and why?

 - Do I need to be on a special diet?

 When should I call the doctor?

 After treatment, you may be more aware of your body and any changes in how you feel from day to day.
-If you have any of the problems listed below, tell your doctor or nurse at once.
+If you have any of the problems listed here, tell your doctor or nurse right away.

-- Pain that does not go away, or pain that’s getting worse
+- Pain that doesn’t go away or is getting worse

 - New lumps, bumps, or swelling